MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-5.md

 This is the final part of a tutorial that demonstrates how to modernize a sample WPF desktop app named Contoso Expenses.
 For an overview of the tutorial, prerequisites, and instructions for downloading the sample app, see [Tutorial: Modernize a WPF app](modernize-wpf-tutorial.md).
 This article assumes you have already completed [part 4](modernize-wpf-tutorial-4.md).

 In [part 4](modernize-wpf-tutorial-4.md) you learned that some WinRT APIs, including the notifications API, require package identity before they can be used in an app.
 You can obtain package identity by packaging Contoso Expenses using [MSIX](https://docs.microsoft.com/windows/msix), the packaging format introduced in Windows 10 to package and deploy Windows applications.
-MSIX provides advantages to the table both for developers and IT Pros, including:
+MSIX provides advantages for developers and IT Pros, including:

 - Optimized network usage and storage space.
 - Complete clean uninstall, thanks to a lightweight container where the app is executed.
 No registry keys and temporary files are left on the system.
 - Decouples OS updates from application updates and customizations.
 - Simplifies the install, update, and uninstall process.

 In this part of the tutorial you'll learn how to package the Contoso Expenses app in an MSIX package.